Gauravbhai4/PlanPass/README.md

 ## License

-This is a prototype derived from the original CrossBeam (California ADU permit assistant) architecture.
+This is a prototype derived from the original Permit Setu (California ADU permit assistant) architecture.
 Adapt freely for your purposes.